vtdinh13/huberman-agent/README.md

 ## Ingestion

-0. Downloading and transcribing transcripts is a process on its own.
-Here, I provide the transcripts as a parquet file.
-Please see [Ingestion](ingestion/README.md) if you'd like to replicate the process of downloading and transcribing.
+0. Downloading and transcribing transcripts is a project on its own.
+This repository ships with a Parquet file of transcripts.
+See [Ingestion](ingestion/README.md) if you'd like to replicate the end-to-end download and transcription flow yourself.

 1. Make sure Docker Desktop is running.

-2. I offered two vector database options: Elasticsearch and Qdrant.
-The `docker-compose` file is set up to use both services.
-You can run both if you choose.
-I suggest choosing database that suits you best and remove the one you don't need.
-Then, start either start all services in detached mode with `docker-compose up -d` or just the vector database option you chose.
+2. Two vector database options are available: Elasticsearch and Qdrant.
+The `docker-compose` file supports both.
+You can run both simultaneously, but picking the database that best fits your workflow and removing the other keeps resource usage light.
+Start every service in detached mode with `docker-compose up -d` or start just the service you selected.

-3. If you chose Elasticsearch, start the Elasticsearch and Kibana services.
+3. If you choose Elasticsearch, start both the Elasticsearch and Kibana services.
     ```
     docker-compose up elasticsearch kibana -d
     ```

-    *Optional*: Access the Kibana dashboard via your browser with http://localhost:5601.
-Note that this is not mandatory for ingestion.
-It is nice to interact with the embeddings via a UI but the agent can access the embeddings without the dasboard.
+    *Optional*: Access the Kibana dashboard at http://localhost:5601.
+It is a helpful UI for inspecting embeddings, but the agent can function without it.

 4. Ingestion with Elasticsearch

-    *Skip steps 7-8 if you implemented with Elasticsearch.*
+    *Skip steps 7-8 if you stay on Elasticsearch.*

-7. If you chose Qdrant, start the service:
+7. If you choose Qdrant, start the service:

     ```
     docker-compose up qdrant -d
     ```

-   *Optional*: To access the Qdrant dashboard: Paste http://localhost:6333/dashboard in your browser.
+   *Optional*: Access the Qdrant dashboard at http://localhost:6333/dashboard.

-8. To chunk and upload the embeddings to local Qdrant vector database takes about 2 hours.
-Run on  CLI:
+8. Chunking and uploading embeddings to the local Qdrant vector database takes ~2 hours.
+Run in the CLI:

     ```
     python ingestion/qdrant.py \